1 Legal framework

 Contractors may prefer to use standard forms published by industry associations (eg, Master Builders Association), as these typically allocate risk favourably to them; while an employer may prefer standard form contracts published by Standards Australia, which have a more employer-friendly risk allocation.
 As a general observation, despite an ongoing push towards more balanced risk allocations, construction contracts in Australia typically are more employer friendly.

 6.3 What other factors may influence the decision to use standard form contracts and the choice of standard form?

-- the size and value of the project;
+- the nature of the construction project;

-- the complexity of the project; and
+- the bargaining power of each party; and

 6.4 Where standard form contracts are used, do parties typically modify their provisions?